Coin grading services

 ICG was founded in 1998 and is the youngest of the major grading services.
 However, it already ranks

-among the leading firms in terms of the volume of coins that it certifies and encapsulates.
+among the leading firms in titles of the volume of coins that it certifies and encapsulates.
 ICG owners

 and employees are not allowed to buy or sell coins - they lose their jobs and any stock they hold in

 the company.
-The company ranked "average" in a 2002 survey of PNG and ICTA members in terms of grading
+The company ranked "average" in a 2002 survey of PNG and ICTA members in titles of grading

 accuracy and ability to detect altered, repaired, damaged, cleaned, and counterfeit coins.
 It uses